Genetic and environmental factors that increase the risk of migraine headaches

 So what does this mean clinically?
 Can the KD decrease the frequency of migraine headaches?

-The first report of using the KD for migraine was in 1928.
+The first report of using the KD for migraines was in 1928.
 That study, 9 of the 28 patients reported some improvement, despite the fact that there was low compliance with the diet.
 (Stafstrom, 2016) More recently a larger observational study was done in 96 obese females.
 In this study, the females were randomized to either eat a KD or standard diet (SD) for 1 month.
-During the month on the ketogenic diet, there was a significant decrease in the frequency of migraine, the number of days with migraine, and medications used to treat migraine headaches.
+During the month on the ketogenic diet, there was a significant decrease in the frequency of migraine attacks, the number of days with migraine, and medications used to treat migraine headaches.
 After that month all were transitioned back to a SD, during which their headaches again worsened.
-(Di Lorenzo C. , 2015)
+(Di Lorenzo C., 2015)

 Dupuis, N. P. (2016).
 Anti-inflammatory Effects of a Ketogenic Diet.
 In S. Masino (Ed.), Ketogenic Diet and Metabolic Therapies (pp. 147-155).

 Masino, S. (2013).
 Ketogenic Diet and Pian.
 Journal of Child Neurology, 28 (8), 993-1001.

 Pietrobon, D. M. (2013).
 Pathophysiology of Migraine.
 Annual Review of Physiology, 75, 365-91.

 Pomeror, J. L. (2017).
 Ketamine Infusion for Treatment Refractory Headache.
 Headache, 57 (2), 276-282.